-Insufficient disaster risk management can leave societies unprepared for known or new hazards, increase vulnerability, hamper response efforts, and thus increase the likelihood that the hazard turns into a disaster.
+Insufficient risk governance can leave societies unprepared for known or new hazards, increase vulnerability, hamper response efforts, and thus increase the likelihood that the hazard turns into a disaster.
 Disaster preparedness plays a critical role in avoiding and reducing the impacts of disasters.
 It is influenced both by actions taken to reduce risk and a lack of actions taken to effectively prepare responses.